fglock/PerlOnJava/README.md

     - Added `&$sub` call syntax.
     - Added `local` dynamic variables.
     - Tests in `src/test/resources` are executed automatically.

+### Upcoming Milestones

+- **v1.10.0**: Concurrency and Security Features
+    - Planned release date: 2024-12-10
     - Work in progress:
         - `socket` and related operators
     - Stretch goals
         - Add support for concurrency and parallelism, such as threads and async/await.
         - Enhance security features, including sandboxing and input validation.
-        - Increase test coverage and introduce automated testing tools.
+        - Increase test coverage.

-- **v1.10.0**: External Integration and Advanced Data Manipulation
+- **v1.11.0**: External Integration and Advanced Data Manipulation
     - Integrate with external libraries and APIs for tasks like HTTP requests and database access.
     - Add advanced data manipulation features, such as JSON/XML parsing and data transformation.
     - Allow users to define their own operators and macros for greater flexibility.